dotasek/cy-rest-swagger-sample/README.md

 # CyREST Sample App with Swagger

 This is a simple 'Hello World' style app intended to demonstrate registering endpoints with CyREST.
+This provides only a basic overview of registration; users interested in implementing REST endpoints via CyREST are **strongly urged** to follow up this sample by exploring the [Next Steps](#next-steps) portion of this document.

 ## Prerequisites